 If it's neither true or false, or if it can't be determined as either of these through experimentation, then chances are that it doesn't fall under the realm of science.

-The existence of God or gods is something that's not necessarily scientific because it can't be proven in any kind of way.
+EXAMPLEThe existence of God or gods is something that's not necessarily scientific because it can't be proven in any way.
 The same goes for the existence of an afterlife.
 Both of these things require somewhat of a leap of faith; they can't be experimented on or observed.
-Thus they are considered unscientific.
+Thus, they are considered unscientific.

 There are several different ways in which the scientific method can be applied to psychology to gather information.

-Returning to the example about the effects of sugar on children, you might go to a school and watch children after lunch to see whether the children that had more sugar were more hyperactive than the children that had less.
+EXAMPLEReturning to the example about the effects of sugar on children, you might go to a school and watch children after lunch to see whether the children that had more sugar were more hyperactive than the children that had less sugar.

 The important thing to remember with correlation studies, as well as with a lot of other research methods, is that correlation doesn't necessarily equal causation.
 This means that just because you know about the existence of two variables, one of them doesn't necessarily make the other occur.

-As opposed to the experiment, which involves looking at a broad range of children in relation to sugar consumption, the case study focuses on specific children, detailing what exactly those children are doing.
+EXAMPLEAs opposed to the experiment, which involves looking at a broad range of children in relation to sugar consumption, the case study focuses on specific children, detailing exactly what those children are doing.
 The actions of this specific group give you more depth versus the breadth of a lot of other research methods.

 A survey is the use of a public polling technique; researchers mail out questionnaires, call people on the phone, or implement online questionnaires.